robertsoli/HR_Analysis/notebook/HR_Analysis.md

 ---

-**Business Task Q1**
+### Business Task 1

-How many employees are working more than the standard 160 hours per month, and what is their job satisfaction level compared to workers who come in under that amount?
+**How many employees are working more than the standard 160 hours per month, and what is their job satisfaction level compared to workers who come in under that amount?**

 Firstly calculating the amount of employees working both over and under 160 hours per month :